 (2018; Sacred Bones)

-Yeah, this one technically isn’t out yet, and I’ll have more to say about this very soon (watch this space).
-But based on the first single “The Changeling Prince” alone, readers should already have some indication of the kind of epic scope of the album, albeit one balanced with a level of accessibility that’s remained a constant throughout the band’s career, however intense or abrasive their sound.
+The last proper non-collab full-length that the group released is, to date, one of the strongest releases to bear Thou’s name.
+And based on the first single “The Changeling Prince” alone, readers should already have some indication of the kind of epic scope of the album, albeit one balanced with a level of accessibility that’s remained a constant throughout the band’s career, however intense or abrasive their sound.
 Magus is a stellar next step for the band, balancing moments of massive, crushing heaviness with an attention to detail that reveals the beauty and subtle melancholy of their compositions.
 This (plus the other three 2018 EPs) is why Thou have become my metal MVPs this year, as well as likely for years to come.
 And truthfully, if this were already out, I might suggest readers start here.
 It’s that good.

 Also recommended: From here, seek out the band’s first two albums, Tyrant and Peasant, which aren’t miles apart from their other full-length releases, but don’t have quite the same ambitious breadth.
 They do, however, reveal more of a sludge sound in the vein of influences like Eyehategod, but given the uniquely melodic treatment that Thou imbues all of their material with.
 Likewise, The Archer & The Owle is a great companion piece to Summit, but since Gilead has already paired those two into one release, it’s not like it takes any extra effort to seek out.

 Advanced listening: The band’s compilation of early tracks, Oakland, isn’t representative of where the band is now, but it does have some of their best tracks, including the kickass “Smoke Pigs,” a track about police brutality that, well, smokes.
-Listeners would also do well to check out their other two new EPs, The House Primordial and Inconsolable, which are both quite good but each a bit outside Thou’s typical approach, the former being a noisier drone-metal set and the latter a quieter, heavily acoustic set with all female vocalists.
+Listeners would also do well to check out their other two new EPs, The House Primordial and Inconsolable, which are both quite good but each a bit outside Thou’s typical approach, the former being a noisier drone-metal set and the latter a quieter, heavily acoustic set featuring vocals from KC Stafford and Emily McWilliams rather than Bryan Funck.
 Starting with each of these releases will probably confuse first-time listeners, but after digesting a greater portion of their discography, it’ll all begin to make sense.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.